 Meownica Studio

-Monica
+Monica Dinculescu

-Hi!
-I'm a printmaker and generative artist.
-I currently live in California with my husband, two dogs, two cats, and far too many plants.
-My work tends to fall in one of two areas: realism or weird (creative!) reconstruction.
+My work tends to fall in one of two areas: realism or weird ("creative") reconstruction.
 When I paint realistic scenes, I take something familiar, like the inside of a cafe, and try to provoke a feeling of absence and melancholy.
 When I want to be more conceptual, I take that familiar thing and to blur the lines between what is seen and what exists in real life.
 Either way, I hope to inspire an appreciation for the visual complexity of the real world.
+I work primarily in acrylic.

 Printmaking